The food “scarcity vs distribution” debate is framed here to show how the issues are connected as they relate to global hunger and food security.

 Treating hunger solely as a problem of distribution can result in harmful strategies and practices that undermine crucial long-term solutions.
 Similarly, addressing only food supply (or lack there of: scarcity) is also only a partial piece of the equation.

-As it pertains to A Well-Fed World’s mission, we advance the ways in which shifts toward plant-based foods increase overall available food supply — and how this shift improves global distribution, equity, access, and sustainability.
+As it pertains to A Well-Fed World’s mission, we highlight the ways in which shifts towards plant-based foods increase the available food supply — and how this shift improves distribution, access, equity, and sustainability.

-While a shift towards plant-based foods is not in itself a solution to global hunger, there are immense and myriad benefits which make it a necessary and critical component of meaningful solutions.
+While a shift towards plant-based foods is not in itself a solution to global hunger and food insecurity, there are immense and layered benefits which make it a necessary and critical component of meaningful solutions.

-On paper, we have currently enough global calories to feed 9-10 billion people — but not when more than a third of our edible crops are fed to livestock.
+On paper, there are enough global calories to feed 9—10 billion people (with population less than 8 billion).
+This doesn’t hold, however, when more than a third of the world’s edible crops are fed to livestock.
+Hence, one factor in why we can simultaneously have an abundance of calories grown and food scarcity in application.

-A majority of the “extra” global calories is redistributed away from those who need it most and used as animal feed to produce meat for those who can afford it most.
+Many of the “extra” global calories are redistributed away from those who need it most and used as livestock feed to produce animal-sourced foods for those who can afford it most.

-As such, animal-based foods are a form of overconsumption and redistribution that reduces the amount of available food and increases the price of basic food staples.
+As such, animal-sourced foods are a form of overconsumption and redistribution that reduce the amount of available food by increasing the price of basic food staples and redistributing them to feed livestock (food vs. feed).

 It’s clear that as our population increases, available land, water, energy, and other finite resources decrease.
 Thus, we have more people to feed and fewer resources to feed them.